SaneaV/Airport-PHP-HTML-CSS/README.md

 # airport
 This project is a preparation for the final exam at CEITI College.
-In a develope was used: Java, HTML, CSS, Spring (Boot, MVC, Data JPA), H2 database.
+In a develope was used: PHP, HTML, CSS, MariaDB database.

-Used Libraries:
-1) Spring Boot
-2) Spring MVC
-3) Spring Data JPA
-4) H2 Database
-5) FlyWay
-6) ModelMapper

 ========================================================================================